zohanzafar/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
-YouTube Video Downloader in which user can easily download any YouTube Video using an user-friendly interface.
+YouTube Video Downloader in which users can easily download any YouTube Video using a user-friendly interface.